-Influencer marketing is no longer just for big brands but an essential part of any marketing strategy in 2019.
+Influencer marketing is no longer just for big brands but an essential part of any marketing strategy.
 Your customers want to see authentic content from others like them – and that’s where influencers, whether their follower count is one hundred or one million, step in.

 Influencer marketing has been a popular topic over the past few years and I’m sure you’ve heard of influencer marketing campaigns gone wrong too.
 How do you avoid anything similar happening to your brand?
 What are the key ingredients of a successful influencer marketing campaign?

 Before you rush into emailing a bunch of influencers, you need to have a proper influencer marketing strategy in place.
 Here are 11 steps to guarantee your influencer marketing campaigns are a success: